 We conclude the Bollinger Bands are somewhat profitable in the stock market, which is a market that is very mean-revertive.
-We tested some ideas for Bollinger Band strategies, and it seems to work as a breakout indicator in gold.
+We tested some ideas for Bollinger Band trading strategies, and it seems to work as a breakout indicator in gold.
 However, we didn’t manage to find any useful strategies for stock indices.

 What are the Bollinger Bands?